 - Lifespan.
 Tankless water heaters typically have a longer lifespan than traditional tank water heaters.
 In some cases, they can last twice as long as their larger rivals, which typically only last 11 years.
 This is great news from homebuyers in search of a hands-off homeowning experience.

-Get Stared: Contact A Plumbing Professional in Your Area
+Get Started: Contact A Plumbing Professional in Your Area

 When it comes to Chicago plumbing upgrades, there is no time like the present to get started.
 Contact a plumbing professional in your area to get a quote on any of the upgrades covered in this guide, or to learn more about plumbing fixes that can increase your home’s value.